nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/client-settings.md

 </html>
 ```

-Now, let's try again with a payload that's less than the 50 byte limit:
+Try again with a payload that's less than the 50 byte limit:

 ```shell
 curl --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/coffee -X POST --data "this payload is under fifty bytes"
 ```

-This time, we should receive a response from coffee:
+This time, you should receive a response from coffee:

 ```text
 Server address: 10.244.0.6:8080